AdwaithMenon/BCG-Gamma-Data-Science-Project_Predicting-Customer-Churn-for-PowerCo/README.md

 * The chosen approach for tackling this problem involves implementing a Random Forest Classifier.
 Falling under the category of ensemble algorithms, the Forest is composed of multiple Decision Trees, which are tree-based learning algorithms.
 The strength of an ensemble algorithm is attributed to the laws of averaging, weak learners, and the central limit theorem.

-* A Total Accuracy of 0.9 and a Precision of 0.8 were achieved on the Test Set.
+* A Total Accuracy of 0.9 and a Precision of 0.8 were achieved on the Test Set using the Random Forest Classifier.

 ## **Feature Importance**